Kim Woo-Bin's brush with Philippine police in case of mistaken identity

 While filming in Manila, he found himself embroiled with the Philippines’ Criminal Investigation Department.

-“A few days before I was about to go back to Korea, our PD (Korean term referring to the person in charge of managing a production) asked for my passport," Kim related the incident to Channel NewsAsia in Singapore where he was promoting the film.
+“A few days before I was about to go back to Korea, our PD (Korean term referring to the person in charge of managing a production) asked for my passport," Kim related the incident to Channel NewsAsia in Singapore where he was promoting the film on Thursday (Jan 12).
 "Turns out the Philippine police were looking for a person who's on the run for fraud and involved in some scam.
 And that the person shares the same name as me!”

 Kim's real name is Kim Hyun Joong.
 He revealed that it took an entire week to resolve the issue of mistaken identity and prove that he wasn't the person police were looking for.